 CreativeFuture has four primary initiatives: Mobilizing the Creative Community, Follow the Money, Youth Outreach, and the StandCreative™ Series.

 How does CreativeFuture mobilize the creative community and what do we ask them to do?

-We mobilize the creative community through petitions such as this one opposing the FCC’s set-top box proposal and this one or this one urging elected officials that creative jobs matter.
+We mobilize the creative community through petitions such as this one.
 Over 90,000 creatives have signed these petitions!

 In order for our voices to be heard, the creative communities must take part in the conversation.
 CreativeFuture believes members of the creative community must play an active role in raising awareness about the cultural, social, and economic contributions of creativity and advocate for policies and solutions that will take the profit out of piracy – including increased cooperation from all legitimate businesses that make up the internet.

 In July of 2015, CreativeFuture joined a distinguished set of film and television veterans in a “From Script to Screen” event on Capitol Hill, hosted by Creative Rights Caucus Co-Chairs Rep. Judy Chu and Rep. Doug Collins.
 The featured guest panel included some of the team behind Best Picture Oscar®-winner Spotlight, who demonstrated to policymakers the entire complex creative process behind making the film – from the investigative journalism on a very disturbing issue, to buying the rights, writing the script, finding financing, attaching actors, losing financing, finding financing again, attaching a director, rewriting again, finding a location, filming, editing, selling, distributing, marketing the film, and finally seeing the name of the film on a marquee and playing in a theater.
 A process, in this case, that spanned from 2001 through 2015 – from when the story first broke to when the movie finally appeared in theaters.